ltjax/Terraformer/README.md

 # Terraformer
 Terraformer is a little game conceived during the Global Game Jam 2018.
-It puts you on a desolate planet with a few, scarce resources to build on.
+It puts you on a desolate planet with a scarce resources to build on.
 Take the reigns and turn the wastes surrounding you into a flourishing paradise!

 # v1